 As part of the Pock Connects programme of talks, Pocklington School was delighted to welcome Old Pocklingtonian Ed Dare (11-18) back to campus for a Q&A session with first-year A Level Business and BTEC Enterprise students.
 As founder of Drumup, a specialist sales agency based in Edinburgh, Ed shared his journey into entrepreneurship, offering valuable insights into the challenges and rewards of starting a business.

 Ed began his visit as the guest speaker at the Sixth Form assembly.
-During his presentation, he highlighted the benefits of Pock Connects – the Pocklington School and OP business network – which played a key role in helping him launch his own company.
-His talk emphasised the power of networking and the importance of building connections within the Pocklington School community and beyond.
+During his presentation, he highlighted the benefits of Pock Connects – the Pocklington School and OP business network – and how it played an important role in helping him connect with experienced professionals, gain insights into business practices, and develop the confidence to follow his chosen path into entrepreneurship.
+His talk emphasised the power of networking in creating opportunities and the importance of building meaningful connections within the Pocklington School community and beyond.

 Following the assembly, Ed participated in an engaging Q&A session hosted by Gareth Shephard, Head of Economics, Business and Enterprise.
 Students had the opportunity to ask questions about Ed’s experiences and seek advice on starting their own ventures.
 The session sparked thoughtful discussion and inspired many budding entrepreneurs to consider their own business ideas.